 We suggest all PadSplit Hosts or property managers conduct bi-weekly quality assurance walkthroughs to ensure the PadSplit is in good working order for current and future Members.
 Pair these walkthroughs with an in-person visit to deal with a specific maintenance issue.
 You can address current issues in the house with Members before they become more significant and more costly issues in the future.
 Besides, it’s a perfect moment to talk to your Members and receive their feedback.

-As a PadSplit Host, the faster your rooms are booked and the longer they are occupied means two things: affordable and accessible housing for your community members and more revenue for you as a property owner.
+As a PadSplit Host, the faster your rooms are booked and the longer they are occupied, the more affordable and accessible housing for your community members and the more revenue for you as a property owner.

-PadSplit will continue to drive traffic to property listings through our marketplace and ongoing marketing efforts, but if you’d like to see faster bookings, consider making a few of these changes to drive occupancy.
+PadSplit will continue to drive traffic to property listings through our marketplace and ongoing marketing efforts.
+However, if you’d like to see faster bookings, consider making a few of these changes to increase occupancy.